 She was named Northern Illinois University’s Journalist of the Year and was inducted into the Marshall University Journalism Hall of Fame.
 Cunningham is a nationally known discussion and seminar leader in management and leadership training and worked with the American Society of News Editors, the American Press Institute and the Inland Press Association, as well as several state and regional press associations.
 She served multiple times as a Pulitzer judge and twice received a Gannett President’s Ring.
 Reporting and writing for Key West Island News stokes her news junkie and political habits.
 KeyWestWatch Media pays the bills.

-She is a member of the board of directors for the Lower Keys chapter of the League of Women Voters, an elder at Peace Covenant Presbyterian Church, active in Equality Florida and a charter member of the Women’s March on Duval.
+She is a former member of the board of directors for the Lower Keys chapter of the League of Women Voters, is an elder at Peace Covenant Presbyterian Church, active in Equality Florida and a charter member of the Women’s March on Duval.
 She is a long-time member of the Stars and Stripes’ Publisher’s Advisory Board.
 She is also a member of the Monroe County Land Authority Advisory Committee.
 She is a board member of Fair Insurance Rates for Monroe County (FIRM) and a member of the Key West Ambassador Academy.

 She and her husband Ed, a park ranger at Fort Zachary Taylor State Park, live with their five cats (the Cat 5s) in Key West.